growr-xyz/growr-documentation/specification/2-2-node-deployment.md

 There are 2 main options for Growr node deployment:

 - Self-hosted by originators or capital providers
-- Managed by Growr team
+- Managed by the Growr team

 ### Self-hosting